faddah/node-forecast-io-serve/README.md

   * messages.js — contains the messages used in the other *.js files to printLocationInfo(), printForecastInfo() & printError().
 * All is now completely working!
 Just type from command line: ```$ node forecast.js [U.S. ZIPCODE(S)]```, as in: ```$ node forecast.js 10010```; or several zip codes, as thus: ```$ node forecast.js 10010 20050 94101 98109 97210```.
 It all works!
 Like magic!
 * New feature — if location has special weather alert, messages.js printForecastMessage() now prints that out.
-* Now fully converting Atmospheric Pressure in hPA to more common U.S. Barometric Pressure inHG (inches Mercury).
+* Now fully converting Atmospheric Pressure in hPA to more common U.S. Barometric Pressure inHG (inches Mercury) (from the hPA to inHG conversion at the [conversion units site](http://www.convertunits.com/from/hpa/to/inhg).
 * Humidity now showing as percentage.
 * Unicode string chars now printing out ok in terminal CLI, just need to make sure character encoding in terminal is set always to UTF.
 * forecast.js now has optional forEach() code to call other module callback functions *(commented out; it's faster, but does not work as well as async.eachSeries())*.